sagemath/sage-patchbot/README.txt

 Type --help for a list of options, though most configuration is done via an optional JSON config file.
 This is what is invoked by sage --patchbot [...]

+* SERVER *

-The server needs a Python with Flask and mongod installed.
-Installing numpy and PIL will allow multi-colored blurbs.
+The server needs a Python with Flask and mongodb installed.
+Installing numpy and PIL (pillow) will allow multi-colored blurbs.
 Start a monitoring loop with

     python run_server.py